malcolmt/django-acacia/docs/basic-usage.rst

 It will be common ``Acacia`` usage to want to select :class:`Topic` objects using their full, human-readable names.
 Those names are natural candidates for using in URLs and the like, so you need to be able to return from the string form to the correct object or subtree of objects.
-This is the only reason ``Acacia`` exists as an application on top of `treebeard`_: to provide alternative access methods.
+In fact, this is the only reason ``Acacia`` exists as an application, rather than simply using `treebeard`_ directly: to provide alternative access methods to the individual nodes.

 .. _treebeard: http://code.google.com/p/django-treebeard/